sbazaz/uldaq/README.md

 }
 ```
 ### Support/Feedback
 The uldaq package is supported by MCC.
-For support for uldaq, contact technical [support](https://www.mccdaq.com/support/support_form.aspx).
+For support for uldaq, contact technical [support page](https://www.mccdaq.com/support/support_form.aspx).
 Please include detailed steps on how to reproduce the problem in your request.
 Bugs/Feature Request
 To report a bug or submit a feature request, please use the uldaq GitHub issues [page](https://github.com/sbazaz/uldaq/issues).